Twitter to open office in social network-crazed Brazil

-SAO PAULO Without even setting foot in Brazil, Twitter attracted 40 million subscribers in this social network-obsessed nation.
+SAO PAULO, Jan 16 Without even setting foot in Brazil, Twitter attracted 40 million subscribers in this social network-obsessed nation.

 Now the U.S. company is planning to open an office in Sao Paulo to cash in on that growth in a bustling market where rival Facebook has already set up shop.